obokhove/EagreEUEID20202023/kokitestinglpf/readme.md

 ## Linear potential flow without VP

+19-12: Coded up VP nonlinear case (nvpcase = 2); can be run with fac=0 such that nonlinearity switched off; that works; poor or failed convergence for fac=1.0 (nonlinear case); not sure which solvers to use.
+Last two steps are linear: how can that be enforced?
+How does one choose the solvers?

 18-12 Standard weak approach (nvpcase = 0) and VP approach (nvpcase = 1) seem to both work and give same result; please check; but comparison with exact solution seems off?
 Use: potflowwdsvpf.py
 Just copied file here; not sure yet how commit works.
 - To do: CG2 does not work; output function complains?
 Why?